AdibOmi/Brokie/README.md

 # BrokieMate
-BrokieMate is a React Native app for tracking daily income and expenses with graphs and smart budgeting tools.
+A React Native app for tracking daily income and expenses with graphs and smart budgeting tools.